-1 If you are completing a common application form from another LA without a tick box for children of staff priority, you should put a note in the reasons for your preference to say you are requesting this priority.
+1 If you are completing a common application form from another LA without a tick box for exceptional need, you should put a note in the reasons for your preference to say you are requesting this priority and will provide the required supporting evidence using this Supplementary Information Form.

 Full name of child

 Date of birth

-Tick the box belo Tick the box below if you believe there is an exceptional social or medical need to attend this school.
+Tick the box belo ow if you believe there is an exceptional social or medical need to attend this school.

 Children who have an exceptional social or medical need which means they should attend this school rather than any other or whose parents have such a need.
 Your application must be supported by evidence, for example from a medical specialist or social worker, of the need and why it means the child needs to attend this school.

 Is supporting evidence attached?
 Yes / No

 What is the supporting evidence?

 You must also complete a LA Common Application Form

 Your name Date

 Please sign here

-This form should be seen and and amplied to the cabool or returned to achool at
+This form should be seen aned and emailed to the school or returned to school at:

-This form should be scanned and emailed to the school or returned to school at:
+This form should be scanned and emailed to the school or returned to school at Barn Lane, Bodmin, Cornwall PL31 1LW